By Matt Stefano

 On Wednesday night, the Soo Thunderbirds offence showed no signs of slowing down as they scored 12 goals, including 7 in the third period in a 12-1 victory over the last place Espanola Express at the John Rhodes Community Centre.

-Thunderbirds top goal scorer Nick Smith recorded a natural hat trick in the first period to give the Soo a 3-0 lead after one, but he wasn’t done there though as he would then score two more in the third, giving him five goals on the evening, which tied the Soo Thunderbirds record for most goals scored in one game.
+Thunderbirds top goal scorer Nick Smith recorded a natural hat trick in the first period to give the Soo a 3-0 lead after one, but he wasn’t done there though as he would then score two more in the third, giving him five goals on the evening, which tied the franchise record for most goals by a Thunderbird player in one game.

 “I didn’t expect this tonight,” said Smith.
 “I just wanted to go in and keep our streak going.”